India’s Hospitality Industry Is Poised for Growth

 HKS principals Luciano Mazza and Kevin Underwood recently presented at the Hotel Investment Conference – South Asia (HICSA), held in Mumbai.
-In its 14th year, HICSA presented more interviews, keynotes and TED-style masterclasses than ever.
-Kevin and Luciano’s TED style master class, “New Trends in Resort Design: Enhanced Guest Experience and Profitability,” examined how design choices can benefit both the guest and hotel operators, without compromise.
-Like Luciano and Kevin’s presentation, the two-day conference provided a wealth of information for hospitality professionals.
-Luciano shares several of the events key takeaways below.
+In its 14th year, HICSA presented more interviews, keynotes and TED-style master classes than ever.
+Kevin and Luciano’s TED-style master class, “New Trends in Resort Design: Enhanced Guest Experience and Profitability,” examined how design choices benefit both the guest and hotel operators, without compromise.
+Like Luciano and Kevin’s presentation, the two-day conference covered a wealth of information for hospitality professionals.
+Luciano shares several key takeaways:

-- The human capital of India is phenomenal, both in terms of quality and size.
-There’s a huge and dynamic workforce, but there’s also a huge consumer base and their buying power is on the rise.
-It’s acting as a gravitational force that is pulling investment to the region and the impact will be tremendous.
+- In terms of size and quality, India’s human capital is phenomenal.
+There’s a huge and dynamic workforce, but there’s also a massive consumer base – and its buying power is on the rise, serving as a gravitational force that is pulling investment to the region.
+The impact will be tremendous.

-- The standard for four and five stars continues to rise and both designers and their clients need to push for quality.
+- The standard for four and five star-rated properties continues to rise; both designers and their clients need to push for quality.
 This is a result of rising expectations from local guests and a deep desire to elevate Indian hospitality to the next level.

 - Clients want to achieve global standards, not just Indian.
-The expertise of international architects is appreciated and is being perceived as an added value worth the higher initial investment in consultancy services.
+The expertise of international architects is appreciated and is perceived as an added value – well worth the higher initial investment in consultancy services.

-- Challenges that remain include the steadily rising cost of staff, an increase in goods and services taxes, bureaucratic procedures and permitting.
-There is a clear desire to attract more foreign investors, but these are huge obstacles that need to be addressed.
+- Challenges include the steadily rising cost of staff, an increase in goods and services taxes, bureaucratic procedures and permitting.
+There is a clear desire to attract more foreign investment, but these are huge obstacles that must be addressed.

 - Indian investors are looking abroad and taking significant steps in neighboring countries like Sri-Lanka, Maldives and in the Middle East.
 This could be the beginning of India going further to “conquer” the hospitality world.